 Legal Advice for Removal Proceedings — 16 results

-Written by attorney Robert F. Ley, 16 days ago.
+Written by attorney Robert F. Ley, about 2 months ago.

 Appreciate the hearings and general steps involved in Immigration Court Initial Master Hearing This is your first hearing in front of an Immigration Judge (IJ).
 These removal proceedings... more

 Written by attorney Ahmad Yakzan, over 2 years ago.

 If you ever find yourself facing removal proceedings (deportation), the attorneys at Tucker Ludin are here to help you with your ordeal.
 This page aims to give you a general description of... more

 Written by attorney Nathan R Bogart, almost 3 years ago.

 Prosecutorial discretion has been a major part of the immigration debate going back at least to the infamous Morton Memo from the Summer of 2011.
 In truth, the concept is anything but new.... more